4paradigm/OpenMLDB/README.md

 1. **What are use cases of OpenMLDB?**

-   At present, it is mainly positioned as a full-stack FeatureOps solution for machine learning applications.
-Its pipeline consists of offline and online feature extraction, feature storage, feature serving, feature sharing, and so on.
+   At present, it is mainly positioned as a real-time feature processing system for machine learning applications.
+It provides the capability of Development as Deployment to significantly reduce the cost for machine learning applications.
 On the other hand, OpenMLDB contains an efficient and fully functional time-series database, which is used in finance, IoT and other fields.

 2. **How does OpenMLDB evolve?**